 Dr. Avedisian joined Cornell in 1980 after receiving his doctorate.
 Prior to that he was employed at AT&T Bell Laboratories in Holmdel, N.J. in 1974 where he worked on thermal design of electronic systems.
 Dr. Avedisian has been a Guest Researcher at the National Institute of Standards and Technology (Gaithersburg, Md.) since 1988 where he has pursued research on spray combustion and microboiling processes, and he was a Visiting Professor at Brown University in 1994/95.
 In 2008/2009 Dr. Avedisian was named a Science and Technology Policy Fellow at the U.S. Department of Energy's (DOE) Office of Energy Efficiency and Renewable Energy in Washington, DC by the American Association for the Advancement of Science.
 At DOE he has assisted with program review and development for new energy technologies.

 He is a Fellow of the AIAA and the ASME and is on the editorial board of the web-based journal Frontiers in Heat and Mass Transfer.
 He previously served on the editorial boards of other journals including the AIAA Journal of Propulsion and Power, the ASME Journal of Energy Resources Technology, the ASME Journal of Heat Transfer, and Atomization and Sprays.
 On the personal side, Dr. Avedisian has long enjoyed building radio controlled boats and planes.
 In 2001 he set a U.S. national record for the longest flight of an electric powered radio controlled unmanned air vehicle flying indoors.
 Professor Avedisian is also the current faculty advisor to the Cornell Unmanned Air (CUAIR) Systems Team that became World Champion at the 2013 AUVSI Student Unmanned Air Systems Competition.
 Since then, they have come in second at the 2014 competition, the 2016 competition, and the 2017 Competition.

 We are pursuing research that cuts across a variety of disciplines, including heat transfer and combustion.
 Problems are pursued from an experimental (as contrasted with a purely computational or theoretical) approach.
-Recent projects include studies of droplet combustion; micro-scale boiling on impulsively heated thin metal films; and film boiling to promote thermal decomposition or organic liquids, and phase change processes of highly superheated liquids.
+Current projects include studies of droplet combustion, film boiling to promote thermal decomposition or organic liquids, and phase change processes of highly superheated liquids.